 Cornell CHE affiliate organizations should consult the CHE Initiative Coordinator, Kristen Elmore (email@example.com), to determine eligibility.

-Projects that have not previously received Engaged Opportunity funding will receive priority.
+Projects that have not previously received funding from Engaged Learning initiatives will receive priority.

 Funding for grants will not exceed $2,000.
 All budget lines must be justified.
 Applicants should make their case for the use of funds most appropriate to their need.
 Please note that grantees might not receive their full budget request.

 Rapid Response Grants have a 12-month term.
 At the end of the approved grant period, grant-holders may be eligible for a no cost extension or will return remaining funds to the CHE CEL initiative block grant.

 Expectations and Deliverables